engmohamedsalah/HLCardGame/README.md

 # Problem

-We want to have a web service that allows us to play a game called “HIGHER OR LOWER”, without a deck of cards.
+We want to have a web service that allows us to play a game called “HIGHER OR LOWER”

 # Rules of the game
 The dealer shuffles a deck of 52 cards, draws the first card, and places it on the table.